dgraph-io/ristretto/README.md

 ## Status

-Ristretto is production ready.
+Ristretto is production-ready.
 See [Projects using Ristretto](#projects-using-ristretto).

 ## Table of Contents